troxel/TemplateRex-Python/README.rst

 Options: Comment Character(s)
 ~~~~~~~~~~~~~~~~~~~~

-HTML comment characters are the default <!-- and -->.
+HTML comment characters for specifying section blocks are the default <!-- and -->.
 However these are selectable.
 For example,
 here is an object creation with different comment prefix and postfix characters options.

     trex = TemplateRex(fname='dhcpcd-template.conf',cmnt_prefix='##-',cmnt_postfix='-##')

-This will look through the template looking for:
+This will parse the template looking for section blocks delimited as:

     ##- BEGIN=static_section -##
-    ...
+    ... section block ...
     ##- END=static_section -##

 Options: Development or Verbose Mode
 ~~~~~~~~~~~~~~~~~~~~

-Sometimes it is convienent to see what the source of the templates in rendered template outputs.
-This mode can be selected with a dev_mode argument... for example:
+Sometimes it is convienent to see what the file source of the templates used in rendered template outputs.
+This mode can be selected with a dev_mode argument.
+For example:

     trex = TemplateRex(fname='/etc/dhcpcd-template.conf',cmnt_prefix='##-',cmnt_postfix='-##',dev_mode=True)

-When the template is rendered there will be commented hints on the location and section of template is being used such as:
+When the template is rendered on this object there will be commented hints about the location and section of templates used such as:

     ##- Template:/etc/dhcpcd-template.conf Section:static_section Below -##
     interface eth0